core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 \[

-The CoAP option numbers 13 and 21 are both consistent with the properties of the EDHOC Option defined in {{signalling}}, and they both allow the EDHOC Option to always result in an overall size of 1 byte.
+The CoAP option numbers 13 and 21 are both consistent with the properties of the EDHOC Option defined in {{edhoc-option}}, and they both allow the EDHOC Option to always result in an overall size of 1 byte.
 This is because:

 * The EDHOC option is always empty, i.e. with zero-length value; and